Azure/ResourceModules/modules/network/network-watcher/flow-log/README.md

 ### Parameter: `retentionInDays`

 Specifies the number of days that logs will be kept for; a value of 0 will retain data indefinitely.

 - Required: No
 - Type: int
 - Default: `365`

-### Parameter: `storageId`

-Resource ID of the diagnostic storage account.
-- Required: Yes
-- Type: string

 ### Parameter: `tags`

 Tags of the resource.

 - Required: No
 - Type: object

-### Parameter: `targetResourceId`

-Resource ID of the NSG that must be enabled for Flow Logs.
-- Required: Yes
-- Type: string

 ### Parameter: `trafficAnalyticsInterval`

 The interval in minutes which would decide how frequently TA service should do flow analytics.

 - Required: No
 - Type: int
 - Default: `60`